-- \ Represents beneficial ownership of less than 1% - (1) Shares shown in this table include shares held in the beneficial owner's name or jointly with others, or in the name of a bank, nominee or trustee for the beneficial owner's account. - (2) Consists of shares held by Vector Cambium Holdings (Cayman), L.P.
+^{} Represents beneficial ownership of less than 1%

+(1) Shares shown in this table include shares held in the beneficial owner's name or jointly with others, or in the name of a bank, nominee or trustee for the beneficial owner's account.

+(2) Consists of shares held by Vector Cambium Holdings (Cayman), L.P. and does not include 1,500,000 ordinary shares purchased by Vector Capital affiliated entities in this offering.
 Vector Capital Partners IV, L.P. is the general partner of Vector Cambium Holdings (Cayman), L.P., and Vector Capital, Ltd. and Vector Capital, L.L.C. are the general partners of Vector Capital Partners IV, L.P.
-The board of directors of Vector Capital, Ltd. has the exclusive power and authority to vote, or to direct to vote, and to dispose, or to direct the disposition
+The board of directors of Vector Capital, Ltd. has the exclusive power and authority to vote, or to direct to vote, and to dispose, or to direct the disposition of, the shares held by Vector

-- of, the shares held by Vector Cambium Holdings (Cayman), L.P. and therefore holds indirect voting and dispositive power over the shares held by Vector Cambium Holdings (Cayman), L.P. and may be deemed to be the beneficial owner of such shares.
+Cambium Holdings (Cayman), L.P. and therefore holds indirect voting and dispositive power over the shares held by Vector Cambium Holdings (Cayman), L.P. and may be deemed to be the beneficial owner of such shares.
 The board of directors of Vector Capital, Ltd. consists of Messrs.
 David Baylor, David Fishman, Robert Amen, Andy Fishman, Matthew Blodgett and James Murray, each of whom disclaims beneficial ownership of such shares in excess of his respective pecuniary interest in such shares.
-The address of each of the entities identified in this note is c/o Vector Capital, One Market Street, Steuart Tower, 23rd Floor, San Francisco, California 94105. - (3) Consists of shares held of record by VCH, L.P. for which Vector Capital and its affiliates may be deemed to have beneficial ownership.
+The address of each of the entities identified in this note is c/o Vector Capital, One Market Street, Steuart Tower, 23rd Floor, San Francisco, California 94105.

+- (3) Consists of 17,704,754 shares held of record by VCH, L.P. for which Vector Capital and its affiliates may be deemed to have beneficial ownership and does not include 1,500,000 ordinary shares purchased by Vector Capital affiliated entities in this offering.
 Mr. Slusky is the Chief Investment Officer of Vector Capital and as a result may be deemed to have beneficial ownership over such shares.
-Mr. Slusky disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (4) Consists of shares held of record by VCH, L.P. for which Vector Capital and its affiliates may be deemed to have beneficial ownership.
+Mr. Slusky disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (4) Consists of 17,704,754 shares held of record by VCH, L.P. for which Vector Capital and its affiliates may be deemed to have beneficial ownership and does not include 1,500,000 ordinary shares purchased by Vector Capital affiliated entities in this offering.
 Mr. Amen is a Managing Director of Vector Capital and as a result may be deemed to have beneficial ownership over such shares.
-Mr. Amen disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (5) Includes shares subject to equity awards to be issued to Mr. Felt in the Recapitalization based on an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover of this prospectus. - (6) Includes shares subject to equity awards issued to Mr. Verma in the Recapitalization based on an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover of this prospectus. - (7) Includes shares subject to equity awards to be issued to Mr. Bhatnagar in the Recapitalization based on an assumed initial public offering price of per share, which is the midpoint of the range set forth on the cover of this prospectus. - (8) Includes shares subject to equity awards to be issued to Mr. Sheppeck in the Recapitalization based on an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover of this prospectus. - (9) Includes shares subject to equity awards to be issued to Mr. Vivek in the Recapitalization based on an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover of this prospectus. - (10) Includes shares subject to equity awards to be issued to all executive officers and directors in the Recapitalization based on an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover of this prospectus.
+Mr. Amen disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (5) Includes 74 shares subject to equity awards to be issued to Mr. Sheppeck in the Recapitalization based on the initial public offering price. - (6) Includes 376 shares subject to equity awards to be issued to Mr. Ryan in the Recapitalization based on the initial public offering price. - (7) Includes (i) 2,156 shares subject to equity awards to be issued to all executive officers and directors in the Recapitalization based the initial public offering price and (ii) 17,704,754 shares held of record by VCH, L.P., which does not include 1,500,000 ordinary shares purchased by Vector Capital affiliated entities in this offering, for which Messrs.
+Slusky and Amen may be deemed to have beneficial ownership.